 If your company has only trust ownership, there will not normally be any tax issues for employees, with two possible exceptions.
 First, if the company or the trust pays cash bonuses, these will be subject to income tax and NI as part of employee pay.
-However, where the company is controlled by an employee ownership trust that meets certain conditions (see the Schedule), a new tax relief introduced in 2014 allows it to pay annual bonuses of up to £3,600 per person income tax free (but still subject to NI).
+However, where the company is controlled by an employee ownership trust that meets certain conditions (see the Schedule), a tax relief available where a company is owned by a statutory employee ownership trust allows it to pay annual bonuses of up to £3,600 per person income tax free (but still subject to NI).